yueyu19/yueyu19.github.io/_teaching/traffic.md

 \mbox{subject to} & Ex=s,\,\, x\geq 0, \,\,x\leq f.
 \end{array}$$

 If $x^\star\in\mathbb{R}^n$ is an optimal solution of the above linear program, then $x^\star$ immediately satisfies the flow conservation constraints and link capacity constraints.
-Furthermore, using the Karush–Kuhn–Tucker conditions, you can also prove that the Wardrop equilibrium principle holds, where the cost of exiting link $k$ at equilibra equals $c_k+p_k$.
+Furthermore, using the Karush–Kuhn–Tucker conditions, you can prove that the Wardrop equilibrium principle holds, where the cost of exiting link $k$ at equilibra equals $c_k+p_k$.
 Here $p_k$ is the travel cost increase caused by congestion, which satisfies the following conditions:
 * if $x_k^\star<f_k$, then $p_k=0$,
 * if $x_k^\star=f_k$, then $p_k\geq 0$.